TodePond/TodePondDotCom/sky/peace-2025/readme.md

 ## Years

-For some reason, I've been theming my years since 2022.
+I've been theming my years since 2022!

 Every year, I focus on one particular theme / one particular quality that I spend the whole year trying to explore and embody.